 Source: Vegan Matzoh Ball Soup

 Holidays, family, and memories – they go together like “chicken” soup and vegan matzo balls.
-This Vegan Matzoh Ball Soup by Rhea Parsons may not be exactly the same as the traditional version but sometimes it’s good to break from tradition a bit.
+This Vegan Matzoh Ball Soup by Rhea Parsons may not be the same as the traditional version but sometimes it’s good to break from tradition a bit.

 2. 5 Vegan Latke Recipes Just in Time for Hanukkah